/ astro-integrations / How to Use Netlify with Astro: Complete Guide

 npx astro add netlify

-This installs @astrojs/netlify and updates your config automatically.
-For manual installation:
+This installs @astrojs/netlify and edits your astro.config.mjs for you in one step.
+For a manual install:

 npm install @astrojs/netlify